 Fruits

 Fruits are nutritious, give you a nice sugar boost, and are fun to eat.
-But, watch out for these fruits if you are looking to limit your histamine intake for spongiotic dermatitis.
+If you are looking for spongiotic dermatitis foods to avoid, stay away from this list of fruits:

 - Lemons